huangderek02/MarketStructure/items/report.md

 ## Application Description

 [App name] is a markplace application that is specifically made for university students.
-It provies a place to search and purchase secondhand textbooks related to their courses.
+It provies a quick and easy way to obtain cheaper, secondhand textbooks and avoid having to purchase new ones.
+Clients can create an account using an email and password to be able to access these services, search for textbooks and view available listings with different prices and sellers.

-**Application Use Cases and or Examples**
+**Application Use Cases and Examples**

+Target Users: Students studying at university

+* User can create an account using an email and password
+* User can login to the application using an existing email and password
+* User can search for textbooks by title or by ISBN
+* User can filter textbooks found by cost, pages, edition, topic, class code
+* User can sort textbooks found in ascending or descending order: alphabetically, price, topic, pages
+* User can view listings available, there prices and sellers if they exist
+* User can purchase an existing textbook
+* User can send messages to other users
+* User gets warned about potential fraud and scams

 Bob is studying for a building degree and is currently enrolled in BUIL1011, BUIL1100 and ENGN1211.
 He wants to purchase the textbooks for further study but like most university, is poor and doesnt want to be eating 2 minute noodles for the entire semester.
 * Bob needs to buy 3 textbooks